-Lands within the WCRO that are not allocated to WCR-PUD development areas, and that are deeded to the County in fee simple, shall count toward satisfying the minimum 250-acre requirement for 60/40 AGR-PUD for the acreages specified above, but do not need to be included in any Zoning development order application.
+Lands within the WCRO that are not allocated to WCR-PUD development areas, and that are required to be deeded to the County in fee simple, shall count toward satisfying the minimum 250-acre requirement for 60/40 AGR-PUD for the acreages specified above, but do not need to be included in any Zoning development order application.

-Staff Assessment: The proposed policy addresses the AGR-PUD Preserve area requirements for the two new AGR-PUDs proposed within the West Hyder Overlay and utilize the WCRO to wholly meet their 60/40 preserve requirements.
-It mimics the proposed Policy 1.11-i in the WCRO in allowing for these new AGR-PUDs to use WCRO land as their required preserve areas.
+Staff Assessment: The proposed policy addresses the AGR-PUD Preserve area requirements for the new AGR-PUD proposed within the West Hyder Overlay and utilize the WCRO to wholly meet their 60/40 preserve requirements.
+It mimics the proposed Policy 1.11-j in the WCRO in allowing for the new AGR-PUD to use WCRO land as required preserve areas.
 The proposed policy also indicates, due to the complexity of the exchange that would otherwise require units to be under multiple zoning development orders and/or some sort of a transfer of entitlement through a "bank" that the requirements and allotments for preserve area and densities are as specified, and are not included in the Zoning development orders.
 Also, 60/40 AGR-PUDs are otherwise restricted in Future Land Use Element Policy 1.5.1-i #1, and must be a minimum of 250 acres.
 The existing AGR-PUDs proposed to remove preserves from the West Hyder Overlay already meet the 250-acre threshold.
-However, the proposed West Hyder-Civic AGR-PUD does not meet the 250-acre minimum requirement (the development area consisting of approximately 105-acres within the WHO), and would therefore necessitate an exception to count the proposed preserve allocation acreage in the WCRO to meet this requirement.